 We offer two meeting levels, each one suited for writers at different stages of their project.
 Each session runs for 15 minutes.

 Quick Pitch ($100): This level is for writers who feel ready to pitch their project to prospective agents.
-It’s a chance to discuss your book’s overall premise and receive feedback on your query letter*.
+It’s a chance to discuss your book’s overall premisech and receive feedback on your query letter and synopsis*.
 Also use this opportunity to ask questions about things you’ve struggled with as you prepare your project for publication.
-Agents will read your query letter in advance and offer feedback during your session.
+Agents will read your query letterand synopsis in advance and offer feedback during your session.
 You may be asked to send your full manuscript after the session if the agent feels it could be a good match for their list.
 Please do not be discouraged if you are not asked to submit the full manuscript.
 While the project may not be right for the particular agent with whom you are meeting, they will still be able to offer valuable advice based on their industry experience.

-*Your Quick Pitch or Full Pitch writing sample does not have to be ready at the time you apply.
-You can reserve your spot in advance and submit your work by August 23.
-Instructions for sending your writing will be sent by email after your enrollment is approved.
+— Your Quick Pitch or Full Pitch writing sample does not have to be ready at the time you apply.
+You can reserve your spot now and submit your work by August 27.
+You will find instructions for uploading your writing sample when you click through to schedule a meeting.

 For questions regarding meetings, please reach out to us at email@example.com.